wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

     ![Low Code View](../assets/img/services/choreo-service-code-view.png)

-To validate the Choreo application, click **Run & Test**.
+To validate the service, click **Run & Test**.
 The following is logged to indicate that you have successfully started the service.

 ![Service Started Log](../assets/img/services/service-started-notification.png)

 Congratulations!
-You have successfully created your first Choreo service.
+You have successfully created your first service.

-## Step 2: Test the Choreo service
+## Step 2: Test the service

-To test the `covid-stats` Choreo application you created, follow the procedure below:
+To test the `covid-stats` service you created, follow the procedure below:

 1. Click the **Test** icon in the left pane.